Poodmund/PoodsOPMVO/README.md

 7.	- Changelog

+v0.1.1 - 8th Jan.
+16 - Forgot to include Scatterer files within .zip (Doh!)
-v0.1.0 - Initial Release
-- First GitHub commit & beta release
+v0.1.0 - 6th Jan.
+16 - Initial Release - First GitHub commit & beta release

+8.	- Mini-AVC

+This mod includes version checking using MiniAVC.
+If you opt-in, it will use the internet to check whether there is a new version available.
+Data is only read from the internet and no personal information is sent.
+For a more comprehensive version checking experience, please download the KSP-AVC Plugin - http://forum.kerbalspaceprogram.com/index.php?/topic/72169-1.

-8.	- License
+9.	- License